Wandalen/wTools/module/move/unilang/plan.md

     *   None identified yet.

 ### Expected Behavior Rules / Specifications (for Target Crate)
-*   The framework should be designed for an "integrator" to build upon.
+*   The framework should be designed for an "integrator" to build their own utility upon.
 *   Adherence to the Unilang specification v1.0.0 as referenced in the roadmap.
 *   Phase 1 focuses on enabling a functional CLI.